Luchold/AutomaticVusualisation/README.md

  The function takes as parameters the database, the response variable, and explanatory variables.
 For each explanatory variable, one graphic is drawn based on the type of the explanatory variable.
-The function has an optional logical parameter named all, which is TRUE, the graphics are plotted for all variables in the database, excluding the response variable.
+The function has an optional logical parameter named all, which, if is TRUE, the graphics are plotted for all variables in the database, excluding the response variable.